sahays/sahays.github.io/_posts/2022-07-17-llvm-ir-design-evolution-and-applications.md

 ## LLVM IR and Cross-Platform Development

-LLVM Intermediate Representation (IR) plays a pivotal role in cross-platform development by bridging high-level programming languages and a wide array of hardware architectures.
+LLVM IR plays a pivotal role in cross-platform development by bridging high-level programming languages and a wide array of hardware architectures.
 This intermediary representation allows developers to write code once and compile it for various platforms, ranging from traditional CPUs to GPUs and other specialized hardware.
 The strength of LLVM IR in facilitating cross-platform development lies in its design principles, which emphasize target independence, modularity, and optimization.

 ![Applications](/assets/images/llvm-applications.png)